minjikoo3/dsci-100-final-project/README.md

 mutate(gender = as.factor(gender))

 ### Data Standardization
-To ensure that all numerical features have a consistent scale, played_hours and Age are standardized using the `scale()` function.
-This ensures that all numerical variables have a mean of 0 and a standard deviation of 1, improving model performance.
+To make comparisons and model training more effective, we standardized the numerical variables — `played_hours` and `Age`.
+Standardization involves transforming the data so that it has a mean of 0 and a standard deviation of 1.
+We do this because variables on different scales (e.g., age in years vs. hours played in hundreds) can disproportionately influence model behavior.
+Scaling ensures that each variable contributes equally to the analysis.

 players_scaled <- players_tidy |>
 mutate(played_hours = scale(played_hours), Age = scale(Age))

 ### Data Splitting (Training & Testing Sets)
-To evaluate model performance, the dataset is split into:
+To evaluate how well our models will perform on new, unseen data, we split our dataset into two parts:

-75% training data for model building
+Training set (75%) – used to train and tune models.

-25% testing data for performance assessment
+Testing set (25%) – held back for evaluating model performance.

-The `initial_split()` function ensures a stratified split based on gender, so each class is proportionally represented in both training and testing sets.
+We used stratified sampling with `gender` as the stratifying variable.
+This ensures that the gender proportions in both sets are consistent with the overall dataset, which helps preserve class balance during training and testing.

 set.seed(123)
 players_split <- initial_split(players_scaled, prop = 0.75, strata = gender)